giri69/Sampatti/readme.md

   <img src="https://notioly.com/wp-content/uploads/2024/04/385.Tasks_.png" alt="Work in Progress" width="300"/>
 </p>

-We're constantly evolving and improving Sampatii through ongoing development efforts.
+We're constantly evolving and improving Sampatti through ongoing development efforts.
 Our current focus areas include core infrastructure, payment processing systems, mobile applications, cross-border capabilities, and expanding our financial service offerings.

 ## How to Contribute

 We welcome contributions from the community!
-Whether you're a developer, designer, or financial expert, there are many ways to help Sampatii grow:
+Whether you're a developer, designer, or financial expert, there are many ways to help Sampatti grow:

 1. **Code Contributions**: Submit pull requests to improve our platform
 2. **Documentation**: Help us make our guides and resources more comprehensive